ghi-electronics/Documentation/software/tinyclr/tutorials/gpio.md

 You will see a reference to a "falling edge" in the following code.
 A falling edge occurs when the state of a pin goes from high to low.
 A rising edge is just the opposite -- it occurs when a pin goes from low to high.

-While written for the SCM20260D Dev Board, this example also works on the SC20100S Dev Board.
-Just uncomment the code for the appropriate board.
-This example works exactly the same as the above, but uses events instead of polling.
+The following code demonstrates a GPIO pin event (interrupt) on the SCM20260D Dev board.
+This example works exactly the same as the example above, but uses events instead of polling.

-> [!Note]
-> Input events use interrupts (IRQs).
-Interrupts are only available on 16 pins at any given time.
-Of those 16 pins, the pin number must be unique.
-For
-example: PA1 and PB1 cannot both be used as interrupts at the same time.
-However, PA1 and PB2, or even PA1 and PA2, can be used simultaneously with interrupts.

 ```cs
 private static void Main() {